Mental Health Facilities Alpena, MI

 Sterling Area Health Center - 73.5 miles from Alpena, MI

 Sterling Area Health Center is a mental health facility in Sterling, MI, located at 725 East State Street, 48659 zip code area.
 Sterling Area Health Center provides outpatient treatment and telemedicine/telehealth.
-Sterling Area Health Center provides individual psychotherapy, cognitive behavioral therapy and trauma therapy to adults, children / adolescents and seniors 65 or older.
-Additional services offered by Sterling Area Health Center consist of case management, chronic disease/illness management and suicide prevention services.
+Sterling Area Health Center provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
+Additional services offered by Sterling Area Health Center consist of suicide prevention services, diet and exercise counseling and court-ordered outpatient treatment.

 Learn More